flutter/packages/packages/google_sign_in/google_sign_in_web/README.md

 #### Is this separation *always required*?

-Only if the scopes required by an App are different from the [OpenID Connect scopes](https://developers.google.com/identity/protocols/oauth2/scopes#openid-connect).
+Only if the scopes required by an app are different from the [OpenID Connect scopes](https://developers.google.com/identity/protocols/oauth2/scopes#openid-connect).

-If an App only needs an `idToken`, or the OpenID Connect scopes, the Authentication bits of the plugin should be enough for your app (`signInSilently` and `renderButton`).
+If an app only needs an `idToken`, or the OpenID Connect scopes, the Authentication bits of the plugin should be enough for your app (`signInSilently` and `renderButton`).

-#### What happened to the `signIn` method on the web?
+### What happened to the `signIn` method on the web?

 Because the GIS SDK for web no longer provides users with the ability to create their own Sign-In buttons, or an API to start the sign in flow, the current